zspratt21/cit-php-dev-assessment/README.md

 ## Installation
 - Clone the repository to your local machine
 - Run `composer install` to install dependencies
+- Copy the example.env file to .env and adjust to your setup as needed

 ## Usage
 - Run `php user_upload.php --help` to see the available commands and options